 Now, those fears may be coming to fruition.
 Reports of domestic violence have spiked in many countries around the world.

-The Washington Post reports that 54% of women surveyed by CARE in Lebanon reported increased violence and harassment during the pandemic.
+Before the pandemic, according to Harvard, one in three women experienced intimate partner violence.
+But the Washington Post reported that 54% of women surveyed by CARE in Lebanon reported increased violence and harassment during the pandemic.
 Meanwhile, the Post says domestic violence reports more than tripled in China’s Hubei province during lockdown in February.

 According to the Post, domestic violence reports rose by more than 30% in France.
 Spain’s Catalan regional government said they experienced a 20% increase in calls to its helpline at the beginning of Spain’s shutdown.

 The domestic violence statistics are even bleaker in Latin America.
 Intrafamily violence against women ages 29-59 spiked 94% between March and May in Colombia, according to the Post.
 Paraguay saw a 35% increase in abuse reports in March.
 Buenos Aires saw a 48% increase in hotline calls, while the Venezuelan state of Táchira said it responded to 840 cases of abuse from March through May.
 In 2019, they responded to just 150 cases during the same period.

 The United States is one country that has not seen an uptick in reports of domestic violence.
 The rates have actually fallen in some regions by more than 50% in 2020, according to the New England Journal of Medicine.
 But advocates say that’s just because victims aren’t reporting incidents or getting the help they need.
 For example, teachers and social workers can’t identify and report child abuse if schools and daycares are closed.

 Hopkins Medicine says that while domestic violence statistics haven’t risen in the U.S., the rate of murder-suicide—where a male partner kills a female and then himself—has increased since the same time last year.